ianloubser/hotjs/README.md

 document.body.appendChild(app)
 ```

 Writing the above todo code with pure `createElement` and the `Element` interface would be an absolute headache.
+You can check the todo fiddle here https://jsfiddle.net/loubserian/nL6bd0mc/121/ .